ECMSim: A high-performance interactive web application for real-time spatiotemporal simulation of cardiac ECM signaling and diffusion: INTRODUCTION

 Cardiac fibrosis plays an important role in heart failure, hypertrophic cardiomyopathy, and other heart illnesses.
 An excess of ECM proteins, especially collagens, is what makes this process happen.
-This changes the normal shape and function of the myocardium. \cite{Majid2023,Hall2021,Rogers2022a} Cardiac fibroblasts are the primary cells that make the ECM, and they are responsive to multiple biophysical activities, like mechanical stress, inflammatory cytokines, growth factors, and neurohormonal signals.
+This excessive ECM accumulation changes the normal shape and function of the myocardium. \cite{Majid2023,Hall2021,Rogers2022} Cardiac fibroblasts are the primary cells that make the ECM, and they are responsive to multiple biophysical activities, like mechanical stress, inflammatory cytokines, growth factors, and neurohormonal signals.
 These signals work together in complicated ways to keep the balance between synthesis and degradation of the ECM. \cite{Rypdal2021,Sisto2021} The complexity of fibroblast signaling pathways presents key challenges for scientific studies, especially in matrix remodeling with multi-species diffusion.
 These pathways are interconnected and include transforming growth factor-$\beta$ (TGF-$\beta$) signaling, mitogen-activated protein kinase (MAPK) cascades, mechanotransduction pathways, and inflammatory mediator responses. \cite{Sisto2021,Kleinbongard2024} The dynamic interactions among these signaling pathways occur over various timescales, from immediate receptor activation to prolonged transcriptional changes that can last several hours to days.
-Furthermore, the spatial heterogeneity in cellular responses makes it more complex with the complexity of these signaling networks, as does the intercellular communication facilitated by paracrine signaling. \cite{Larson2022} Traditional experimental methods often fall short in effectively capturing these multifaceted interactions in especially in extracellular simulation with multiple-molecular diffusion with feedback loops.
+Furthermore, the spatial heterogeneity in cellular responses adds additional complexity, as does the intercellular communication facilitated by paracrine signaling. \cite{Larson2022} Traditional experimental approaches are limited in their ability to capture the full complexity of multi-pathway signaling dynamics combined with spatial molecular diffusion and feedback regulation.
+Computational modeling provides a complementary approach that can integrate these multiple interacting processes within a unified quantitative framework.